George Fitzsimmons (public servant): Employment

-After Fitzsimmons joined the Victorian Post Office and Telegraph Department as a letter server in 1975, and by the 1890s had worked his way up to the position of clerk.
+After Fitzsimmons joined the Victorian Post Office and Telegraph Department as a letter server in 1875, and by the 1890s had worked his way up to the position of clerk.
 In 1901, as a result of the Federation of the Australian States, the Victorian Post Office and Telegraph Department became part of the Australian Postmaster General's Department.
 For a number of years he was responsible for the Private Letters Branch.
 Fitzsimmons retired in 1916 after over 41 years of employment.

 Fitzsimmons became a Justice of the Peace (JP).

 Australian Natives' Association

 Fitzsimmons joined the Ballarat Branch of the ANA.
 In 1883 he moved to Prahran and was secretary of the Prahran branch for 44 years from 1889 to 1933, and in 1894 Chief President of the association.
 His election was despite an objection from the floor of the conference that he was a Civil Servant.
-He was a well like able administrator.
+He was a well-liked, able administrator.